-Bloomington City Council will be voting to adopt the city's Climate Action Plan on April 21.
+Bloomington City Council will be voting to accept the city's Climate Action Plan on April 21.
 It is a companion document to the Sustainability Action Plan, which was adopted in 2018.

 The CAP focuses on ways to reduce community greenhouse gas emissions and build climate resilience.